Skip to Main Content

 The Grand Hotel Dining Tier: Where the Peninsula Sits

 Paris has two distinct categories of hotel restaurant worth serious attention.
 The first is the celebrated stand-alone name that happens to share a roof with guest rooms: Le Cinq at the Four Seasons Hôtel George V is the clearest example, a three-Michelin-star room that draws non-guests as reliably as residents.
 The second is a newer model: the hotel that treats its food and beverage programme as a genuine expression of place and sourcing philosophy rather than a hospitality amenity.
+The Peninsula Paris is a French Hotel Bistro at 19 Avenue Kléber in Paris, with a Google rating of 4.6 from 1,911 reviews and a reservation policy that recommends booking ahead.
 The Peninsula Paris, which opened on Avenue Kléber in one of the city's most architecturally preserved Haussmann buildings, belongs to the second category.

 The 8th and 16th arrondissements have long been the geography of grand-hotel luxury in Paris, running from the George V axis westward toward Trocadéro.
-The Peninsula entered this corridor as one of the newer properties in that bracket, bringing with it a level of capital investment — in both the physical restoration and the kitchen programme — that placed it immediately in peer conversation with the city's established palace-hotel addresses.
-For the full range of Paris hotel options across all neighbourhoods and price tiers, see our full Paris hotels guide.
+The Peninsula entered this corridor with a level of investment in both the physical restoration and the kitchen programme that placed it immediately in peer conversation with the city's established palace-hotel addresses.

 Avenue Kléber and the Approach